Choosing A Levels

 Knowing what you want to study at university puts you in a good position when choosing your A Levels.
 Your first step should be to check entry requirements on university websites for your chosen course.

 A lot of courses will specify at least one subject you'll need to have studied at A Level.
-For example, Medicine, Veterinary Science and certain Engineering courses may require three specific subjects.
-Additionally, some universities publish a list of preferred A Level subjects that are acceptable for general admission, as well as specific requirements for individual courses.
+For example, Medicine, Veterinary Science and certain Engineering courses may need three specific subjects.
+Also some universities publish a list of preferred A Level subjects that are acceptable for general admission, as well as specific requirements for individual courses.